Low fee therapy based on need available now!

 Glynis Kristal-Ragsdale

 Glynis is a Licensed Clinical Professional Counselor.
 She completed her master’s in clinical counseling and psychotherapy at the Institute for Clinical Social Work.
-Prior to pursuing her master’s Glynis worked as a middle school teacher.
-She has a background in community mental health and has extensive experience working with families who are dealing with conflict and loss.
+She has a background in education and community mental health, and has extensive experience working with families who are dealing with conflict and loss.
 She specializes in treating trauma, anxiety, depression, relationship difficulties and concerns around identity and self-esteem.
 Glynis works with individual adults, adolescents, children and parents.
+She is a core faculty member at the Institute for Clinical Social Work, where she teaches and consults.

 Call 312-298-9596